 After a successful hike up Breakneck Ridge, taking in those views, heading through the forest, and wandering around town, it is time to head back home.
 I hope this guide has helped you out a bit more to prepare you for the hike and has answered any questions you might have had.

 If you do have any other questions or comments, be sure to add them in below.
-Don’t forget to check out some other nearby trails like a famous Bear Mountain Hiking experience.
+Don’t forget to check out some other nearby trails like a famous Bear Mountain Hiking experience, or an easier hike up Bull Hill.

 Have fun out there and safe travels!